Developer Flow¶

 go test -v -run='<test name or regex>' ./<package containing test>

-For example, if you wanted to run TestPostUpdate
+For example, if you wanted to run TestPostUpdate in api/post_test.go, you would run the following:

 go test -v -run='TestPostUpdate' ./api

-Alternatively, if you’re writing client-side code, you can run only the client-side unit tests by using make test-client
+Alternatively, if you’re writing client-side code, you can run only the client-side unit tests by using make test-client.

 Repository structure¶